jlanga/smsk/README.md

 ## 3. File organization

-The hierarchy of the folder is the one described in [A Quick Guide to Organizing Computational Biology Projects](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1000424):
+The hierarchy of the folder is the one described in [Good enough practices in scientific computing](https://swcarpentry.github.io/good-enough-practices-in-scientific-computing/):

 ```
 smsk
-├── bin: your binaries, scripts, installation and virtualenv related files.
+├── bin: external scripts/binaries
-├── data: raw data, hopefully links to backup data.
+├── data: raw data or links to backup data.
+├── doc: documentation.
 ├── README.md
 ├── results: processed data.
+├── Snakefile: driver script of the project.
+Mostly links to src/snakefiles.
-└── src: additional source code, tarballs, etc.
+└── src: project's source code, config.yaml, snakefiles tarballs, etc.
 ```

 ## 4. Writting workflow considerations

-- The workflow should be written in the main `Snakefile` and all the subworkflows in `bin/snakefiles`.
+- The workflow should be written in the main `Snakefile` and all the subworkflows in `src/snakefiles`.

 - Split into different snakefiles as much as possible.
 This way code supervision is more bearable and you can recycle them for other projects.